momentics/NanoVNA-X/README.md

 ## What Makes NanoVNA-X Different

-- Layered runtime instead of a monolithic `main.c`: the sweep thread, CLI, and services are wired together in `src/runtime/` via explicit ports, so control flow is inspectable and unit-testable rather than hidden inside `app_main`.
+- **Layered runtime instead of a monolithic `main.c`.** The sweep thread, CLI, and services are wired together in `src/runtime/` via explicit ports, so control flow is inspectable and unit-testable rather than hidden inside `app_main`.
 - Zero-copy sweep pipeline: RF orchestration now revolves around `sweep_service_snapshot_t` snapshots and a `measurement_engine` coordinator, letting the UI, USB CLI, and SD-card jobs consume captured buffers without re-triggering hardware sweeps.
-- Infrastructure services in `infra/`: the event bus, cooperative scheduler, configuration/calibration persistence, and autosave-aware state manager replace the hard-coded globals used in v0.9.1, making background work predictable and recoverable.
+- **Infrastructure services in `infra/`.** The event bus, cooperative scheduler, configuration/calibration persistence, and autosave-aware state manager replace the hard-coded globals used in v0.9.1, making background work predictable and recoverable.
-- Clean interfaces: CLI, USB transport, UI hooks, and DSP helpers sit behind `include/interfaces/*` contracts, removing the legacy `#include "*.c"` patterns and making it obvious where transport-agnostic logic lives.
+- **Clean interfaces.** CLI, USB transport, UI hooks, and DSP helpers sit behind `include/interfaces/*` contracts, removing the legacy `#include "*.c"` patterns and making it obvious where transport-agnostic logic lives.
-- UI/input rework: presenters, controllers, input adapters, fonts, and icons live under `src/ui/`, enabling SD-card browsing, remote desktop, and better on-device messaging without touching hardware drivers.
+- **UI/input rework.** presenters, controllers, input adapters, fonts, and icons live under `src/ui/`, enabling SD-card browsing, remote desktop, and better on-device messaging without touching hardware drivers.
-- Tooling/documentation refresh: the single `VERSION` file feeds builds and release automation, the Makefile tracks the new folder layout, and both English/Russian docs explain the divergence so downstream forks know what changed relative to DiSlord’s tree.
+- **Tooling/documentation refresh.** the single `VERSION` file feeds builds and release automation, the Makefile tracks the new folder layout, and both English/Russian docs explain the divergence so downstream forks know what changed relative to DiSlord’s tree.
 - **Predictable, event-driven architecture.** The sweep engine, UI, USB CDC shell, and measurement DSP cooperate through the ChibiOS event bus and watchdog-guarded timeouts.
 A hung codec, synthesiser, or PC host can no longer freeze the instrument mid-calibration.
 - **Measurement-focused DMA budget.** SPI LCD transfers and TLV320 I²S captures use DMA, while the UART console was intentionally moved to an IRQ driver so that DMA channels are always available for RF data paths.
 - **Unique USB identity by default.** Every unit now enumerates with a serial number derived from its MCU unique ID (System -> Device -> MORE -> *USB DEVICE UID* still allows opting out for legacy workflows).